GET TO WORK

 The hand and the dough, it refers to the bread dough of the baker.

-When we say that we help, it simply means that we help someone or many people to do something.
+When we say we're helping out, it simply means that we're helping one or more people to do something.

-Generally, it's a pretty boring, tedious task.
-So when we get our hands dirty, we help.
+Generally speaking, it's a pretty boring, tedious job.
+So when we get our hands dirty, we help out.

-I'll give you two contextualizations to help you better understand the phrase and, more importantly, so that you can use it too.
+I'm going to give you two contextualizations to help you better understand the expression and, above all, so that you too can use it.

 Here is a first example: the whole family got together to cook Christmas dinner.
 We all cooked together.